sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Controlling for common effects of the treatment and outcome
 - This can create spurious associations
-- Use DAGs to identify colliders and avoid controlling for them[^1]
+- Use DAGs to identify colliders and avoid controlling for them

 #### Incomplete Confounder Control